ittner/newslinkrss/README.md

-  the processing to the first 50 links matching the regex (with option `--max-links`), only load the first 64 kB of data from the every followed link (option `--max-page-length`), and stop processing a page after 2s (option `--http-timeout`).
+  the processing to the first 50 links matching the regex (with option `--max-links`), only load the first 64 kB of data from the every followed link (option `--max-page-length`), and stop processing a page after 2s (option `--http-timeout`);

-- As we are already following and downloading the links, there is no much extra cost in generating a full feed, i.e., one that includes the full text of the page.
-Option `--with-body` will copy the entire contents of the "body" element from the page into the feed, just removing a few obviously unwanted tags (scripts, forms, etc.).
-Using this option requires a careful usage of options `--max-links` and `--max-page-length` to limit the amount of data we download, as it is pretty easy to generate some huge feeds.
+- We also generate a complete feed, as in the previous example, but there is no easy way to select a HTML element that has only the actual text of the article, so we include the complete of element "body".

 The resulting command line is: